eduard626/interaction-tensor/Testing/README.md

 2. meshSampling
 3. convert_pcd_ascii_binary

-The one named *tensorTest* is the one you need to make affordace location prediction.
+The one named *tensorTest* is the one you need to make affordance location prediction.
 The remaining one contains some auxiliary code which is explained further below

-Essentially,  you need a query-object and affordance that have been *trained* as well as an input scene where to look for affordance canidadate locations.
+Essentially,  you need a query-object and affordance that have been *trained* as well as an input scene where to look for affordance candidate locations.
 This scene can be a pointcloud from a synthetic model or a pointcloud obtained with a depth sensor (PCD file).

 For example, in order to make affordance predictions for *Placing* a *bowl* in a synthetic kitchen scene (file called kitchen5.ply) you need to call the code as follows: